GCSE Computer Science Databases Revision Notes

 Exam Questions

-Describe and explain the purpose of a database.
+Describe and explain the structure of a relational database.
 [6 marks]

 6 marksView mark scheme hint▾